Rank growth of abelian varieties over certain finite Galois extensions

+For elliptic curves, Theorem~\ref{main_theorem_degree_n_extensions} holds in every degree $n \geq 2$.
+It therefore gives an unconditional affirmative answer to \cite[Question~1(c)]{IK23} for symmetric groups.
+It also extends the existence result of Lemke Oliver and Thorne~\cite{OT21} from elliptic curves over~$\mathbb Q$ to arbitrary abelian varieties over number fields, in all sufficiently large degrees.

+Finally in Section~\ref{section_infinite_rank}, we apply Theorem~\ref{main_theorem} to two infinite rank conjectures, namely the Frey--Jarden conjecture and Larsen's conjecture.
+By applying Theorem~\ref{main_theorem} to these conjectures, we obtain geometric criteria for these conjectures.

-Throughout this paper, we follow the notations given in \cite{Si86}.
-In particular, if $V$ is a smooth projective variety over a number field $K$, then $V$ is recognized as the set $V(\overline{K})$ of $\overline{K}$-rational points on $V$, where $\overline{K}$ is the fixed algebraic closure of $K$.
-We use $C_n$ to denote a cyclic group of order $n$, $D_{2n}$ for the dihedral group of order $2n$, $\cS_n$ for the symmetric group of degree $n$, and $\cA_n$ for the alternating group of degree $n$.
-Finally, we denote by $\zeta_n$ a primitive $n$th root of unity.
+Throughout this paper, we follow the notation in \cite{Sil86}.
+In particular, if $V$ is a smooth projective variety over a number field $K$, then we often identify $V$ with the set $V(\overline{K})$ of $\overline{K}$-rational points on $V$, where $\overline{K}$ is a fixed algebraic closure of $K$.
+We assume throughout that all varieties are geometrically integral.